DeepshikaReddy/ETL/Snowflake_Powerbi Project/README.md

 #### Table structure
 ![plot](Table_structure_snowflake.png)
 #### Data Analysis(EDA)
-1.Powerbi Analysis
+1. Powerbi Analysis
-ii.There are lot of duplicate data so it will be removed in Power-query transformation. iii.Remove special characters from text field. iiii.Display Max/Min Temperatures State and City Wise. iiiii.Top 5 Business having total review stars in descending order. iiiiii.Top 10 Users who posted the Maximum Reviews iiiiiii.Time Series plot of Total Temperature by Date iiiiiiii.Time Series plot of Total Precipitation by Date 2.Snowflake Analysis
+ii.
+There are lot of duplicate data so it will be removed in Power-query transformation. iii.
+Remove special characters from text field. iiii.
+Display Max/Min Temperatures State and City Wise. iiiii.
+Top 5 Business having total review stars in descending order. iiiiii.
+Top 10 Users who posted the Maximum Reviews iiiiiii.
+Time Series plot of Total Temperature by Date iiiiiiii.
+Time Series plot of Total Precipitation by Date 2.Snowflake Analysis
 Top 10 users who had maximum number of useful reviews as 1 for which business category .
 On which date temperature diffrence was maximum.